-Yes, it’s a fruit but the carbs in avocado and it’s high-fat content make “Avo’s”one of the most nutritious foods for low carbohydrate diets around.
+Yes, it’s a fruit but the carbs in avocado and it’s high-fat content make “Avo’s”one of the most nutritious foods for keto diets around.

-Not only are the carbs in avocado low but they contain a wide variety of vitamins and minerals.
+Not only are the carbs in an avocado low but they contain a wide variety of vitamins and minerals essential for well being.

-The low-carb, high-fat content of avocados along with high dietary fibre make them very satiating warding off hunger for longer.
+The low-carb, high-fat content of avocados along with high dietary fiber also makes them very satiating warding off hunger for longer.

-- Avocados are loaded with dietary fibre (up to 28% of your recommended daily intake per 100g) which you need on a keto diet.
+- Avocados are loaded with dietary fiber (up to 28% of your recommended daily intake per 100g) which you need on a keto diet.

-- Fiber makes up a good part of an avocados carbohydrate content which are not counted toward net carbs.
+- Fiber makes up a good part of avocados carbohydrate content which are not counted toward net carbs.

-- Avocados are also an excellent source of the electrolyte potassium.
+- Avocados are also an excellent source of electrolyte potassium.
 Which is necessary for good health on a keto diet. potassium helps fight off lethargy, fatigue and balancing other electrolytes such as sodium and magnesium.

 The saturated fats contained in the avocado fruit are fantastic as an anti-inflammatory, great for heart health and lowering bad cholesterol.

-They also contain antioxidant benefits and are a natural defence from the damage of free radicals.
+They also contain antioxidant benefits and are a natural defense from the damage of free radicals.

 Avocados can help with high blood pressure due to their high potassium content.